YoshiyukiKono/Aiven_Kafka_Quickstart_with_Python/tutorial/aiven_kafka_setup.md

 ### Service name

 Enter the name of the service.
-A random name is provided by default.
-You can change the name to something that is easy to recognize.
+A random character is provided by default.
+You can change the name to something easy to recognize.
 Here, it is replaced with "test".

 <img src = "https://qiita-image-store.s3.ap-northeast-1.amazonaws.com/0/176567/e181391e-a304-8ef3-2ea4-3cfda30180bd.png" width = 50%>